Summer fun! Learning about the sun, sand, and sea…

 EcoCamp brings together young leaders from across the islands of The Bahamas for a fully sponsored 8-day immersion in the environment of Andros Island.
 Explore Andros’ extensive National Park System of 5 parks collectively covering over 1 million acres of land and sea!
 Dive into friendships with like-minded young people across the country!
 Push yourself to the limit and grow in ways you never though possible!
 Take on the EcoCamp challenge!

 Held at Forfar Field Station, a unique research hub that serves as a model for sustainable living, Eco Camp disconnects participants from the hustle and bustle of technology and other services one might take for granted and focuses their attention on natural resources, conservation, and sustainability.

-Daily schedules include morning birdwatching walks, interactive classroom presentations, boat rides to unique cays, snorkelling coral reefs and brainstorm sessions to work collaboratively on both an Andros community outreach event and a community project for their home island.
+Daily schedules include morning birdwatching walks, blue hole visits, interactive classroom presentations, boat rides to unique cays, snorkeling coral reefs and seagrass beds and brainstorm sessions to work collaboratively on both an Andros community outreach event and a community project for their home island.

 Field trips to Blue Hole National Park to witness the majesty of blue holes for themselves as well as a night’s stay under the stars in the surrounding pine forest fosters an appreciative connection to the unique ecosystems and culture of Andros Island.

 Eco Campers experience first-hand that sometimes, one must disconnect from the world, to reconnect with nature.

 The EcoCamp 2019 application consists of the completed application form (below) and a 45-second video submission.
 Registration closes on March 31st, 2019 at 11:59pm.

 - Your name, age, school and island (15 seconds);